 - Also, you could prepare different flavors of compote for a fun variation: skip the rhubarb and add more strawberries or other berries.

-Other strawberry recipes you might like
+Other breakfast bowls you might like

 I hope you enjoy this barley and oat breakfast bowl as much as we do!
 If you try it, please leave a comment below and rate the recipe to let me know how it was.
 Your feedback is so helpful!

-- 1/2 cup steel-cut oat
+- ½ cup steel-cut oat

-- 2 tbsp maple syrup or to taste
+- 2 tbsp maple syrup - or to taste

 - 1 tsp vanilla extract

-- 1 cup rhubarb, fresh or frozen roughly chopped
+- 1 cup rhubarb, fresh or frozen - roughly chopped

-- 1 cup strawberries, fresh or frozen roughly chopped
+- 1 cup strawberries, fresh or frozen - roughly chopped

-- 1/4 cup water
+- ¼ cup water

-- 2 to 3 tbsp maple syrup or to taste
+- 2 to 3 tbsp maple syrup - or to taste

 To make the compote: